technyk/ChestPlugin2/README.md

 # ChestPlugin2

 **NOTICE:** This plugin is NOT made to be used on servers, as it is NOT fully stable yet!
 Use at your own risk.
-This plugin was only made for demonstratation purposes.
+This plugin was only made for demonstration purposes.
 If you'd like to contribute to the plugin, open a [pull request](https://github.com/technyk/ChestPlugin2/pulls)

 A plugin made for Minecraft which locks chests upon placement.